 You should bring him to meet and interact with other animals as well.

-Does your neighbor has a bird?
+Does your neighbor have a bird?
 Great, you should bring your puppy to meet your neighbor’s bird.
-Does your aunt has a cat?
+Does your aunt have a cat?
 Then you should bring your puppy to meet your aunty’s cat.

 6. Feeling Pain or Sick

 Your dog can whine a lot when he is in pain or getting sick.